Saiteja1807200/Saiteja1807200/README.md

 </p>
 <hr>
 <h2 align="center">💫 About Me:</h2>
-Full-stack developer with a strong foundation in Python, JavaScript, and backend systems, currently pursuing an MCA.
-Experienced in building web applications using React, Node.js, and REST APIs, along with developing machine learning models for practical problem solving.
-Interested in applying machine learning within full-stack applications and building data-driven systems.
-Actively seeking opportunities in full-stack development and machine learning where I can contribute to real-world products and continue improving my engineering skills.
+Full-stack developer with a strong foundation in Python, JavaScript, and backend systems,Experienced in building web applications using React, Node.js and REST APIs,along with developing machine learning models for practical problem solving.
+Interested in applying machine learning within full-stack applications and building data-driven systems.Actively seeking opportunities in full-stack development and machine learning where I can contribute to real-world products and continue improving my skills.
 <hr>

 <h2 align ="center">🌐 LET'S CONNECT:</h2>